 Lifestyle factors greatly influence your chance of becoming pregnant and having an uncomplicated pregnancy and delivery.
-Following these guidelines will increase the likelihood that you will conceive, and maximize your chances for success if a more complex treatment like In Vitro Fertilization (IVF) is needed.
+Following these guidelines will increase the likelihood that you will conceive, and maximize your chances for success if a more complex treatment like in vitro fertilization (IVF) is needed.

 Smoking